Marina Maxwell

 Please note that unless stated that I have received these books directly from the publisher or author in exchange for an honest review, I either purchase my own copies or source them from my local library service.

-Links to Amazon or Booktopia are only for further reference.
+Links to Amazon, Booktopia or Dymocks in Australia are only for the reader's reference.

-My reviews for Historical Novels Review, the magazine of the Historical Novel Society, can be found online here
+My reviews for Historical Novels Review can be found online here

 0 Comments